 OCD Compulsions

-Compulsions have shown to increase in both frequency and severity during this time frame (winter).
-According to a recent study, Patients examined during the season in which their seasonal mood fluctuations occur exhibited similar severities to OCD, obsessions, and anxiety, but more severe depressive symptoms and compulsions than those evaluated during the months when their seasonal mood changes do not occur
+According to a recent study, Patients examined during the season in which their seasonal mood fluctuations occur exhibited similar severities to OCD, obsessions, and anxiety, but more severe depressive symptoms and compulsions than those evaluated during the months when their seasonal variations do not occur

 How To Cope With Seasonal mood changes